 Some of the additions and substitutions I use in this recipe include:

-- increased chilli powder to 4 teaspoons (but our littlest kids found it too spicy)
+- Increased chili powder to 4 teaspoons (but our littlest kids found it too spicy)

 - Occasionally I"ll add 1 ½ teaspoons of oregano just for a flavour change

 I usually serve rice and beans with plenty of shredded cheddar or Monterey Jack cheese, sour cream, fresh avocado slices, fresh cilantro, and hot green chili sauce or lime sauce.

 Experiment with different hot and sweet sauces and garnishes to create your own family favorite comfort meal.

 Looking for more recipe inspiration?
 Continue reading below.